smx-smx/libhooker/README.md

           //    you can specify its base address (the absolute
           //    address will be calculated based on the base
           //    address of the code section)
+          //  LHM_FN_HOOK_BY_AOBSCAN:
+          //    the function to be hooked will be specified based on a pattern
+          //    the location of the first match is taken as the hook address
+          //    required parameters:
+          //    .aob_size    -> sizeof(pattern)
+          //    .aob_pattern -> { 0xDE, 0xAD, 0xBE, 0xFF } the pattern to look for
           .hook_kind = LHM_FN_HOOK_BY_NAME,

           // name of the library to be hooked, for example libc.so